 "Actually Mr. Granger, the problem is with Hermione.
 She cannot accept being proven wrong."
 Filius was trying to approach this gently for Hermione but it was obvious he needed to be blunt.
 Filius went on to explain the events that led up to this morning and what had happened.

-Dan and Emma were shocked to hear what had happened, they were even more shocked to hear that Hermione may have a real friend if she could get over her obsession with books .
-By the time Flitwick was finished telling them about what happened Hermione was in tears again.
-She was so embarrassed and felt stupid, like she wasn't good enough to be at Hogwarts.
+Dan and Emma where shocked to hear what had happened, they were even more shocked to hear that Hermione may have a real friend if she could get over her book obsession.
+By the time Flitwick was finished telling them about what happened, Hermione was in tears again.
+She was so embarrassed and she felt stupid, like she wasn't good enough to be in Hogwarts.

-It was just before dinner that Filius and Hermione had returned to Hogwarts.
+It was just before dinner that Filius and Hermione returned to Hogwarts.
 Between Hermione's parents and himself it looked like they had been able to get through to Hermione.
-In the end Dan and Emma where very understanding, and Dan made mention to Filius in private that they had been having the same problem with Hermione since she learned to read.
+In the end Dan and Emma where very understanding.
+Dan told Filius in private that they had been having the same problem with Hermione since she learned to read.